natv1337/FrostyColorPicker/README.md

 # FrostyColorPicker
 A [FrostyEditor](https://github.com/CadeEvs/FrostyToolsuite) plugin for converting Vector colors to and from other color methods.
 Works on versions 1.0.6.1 and higher.

+## Installation
+Download the latest release and extract the zip file.
+Move *all* of the DLL files in to the Plugins folder in your FrostyEditor directory.

 ## Limitations
 * Vectors with high values are currently not supported as I don't know how to properly work with them.
 * HDR calculation has only been tested with one game and might not translate over to most games.